mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 #### fxa-js-client

-The [fxa-auth-client](https://github.com/mozilla/fxa/tree/main/packages/fxa-auth-client) communicates with the Firefox Accounts [Auth Server](https://github.com/mozilla/fxa/tree/main/packages/fxa-auth-server/).
+The [fxa-auth-client](https://github.com/mozilla/fxa/tree/main/packages/fxa-auth-client) communicates with the Mozilla accounts [Auth Server](https://github.com/mozilla/fxa/tree/main/packages/fxa-auth-server/).
 The fxa-js-client is used for all aspects of authenticating a user - sign up, sign in, password reset, etc.

 #### oauth-client

-The [oauth-client](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/app/scripts/lib/oauth-client.js) used to communicate with the Firefox Accounts OAuth Server and now communicates with the OAuth endpoints on the Auth server.
+The [oauth-client](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/app/scripts/lib/oauth-client.js) used to communicate with the Mozilla accounts OAuth Server and now communicates with the OAuth endpoints on the Auth server.
 The OAuth client is used to fetch OAuth codes and tokens to send to the RP.

 #### [profile-client](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/app/scripts/lib/profile-client.js)

-The profile-client communicates with the Firefox Accounts [Profile Server](https://github.com/mozilla/fxa/tree/main/packages/fxa-profile-server/).
+The profile-client communicates with the Mozilla accounts [Profile Server](https://github.com/mozilla/fxa/tree/main/packages/fxa-profile-server/).
 This client allows a user to interact with their profile data.

 ## Application lifecycle

 When the application starts, [app-start.js](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/app/scripts/lib/app-start.js) takes care of setting up system-wide dependencies. app-start immediately determines the integration type and creates the appropriate [Broker](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/blob/8561ec3c1d06763f454f4ac7cb8ef142eb0c01b0/app/scripts/lib/app-start.js#L234) and [Relier](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/blob/8561ec3c1d06763f454f4ac7cb8ef142eb0c01b0/app/scripts/lib/app-start.js#L199).
 The broker is queried to check support of the current integration.
 If the integration is supported, other models and the [router](https://github.com/mozilla/qfxa/tree/main/packages/fxa-content-server/blob/8561ec3c1d06763f454f4ac7cb8ef142eb0c01b0/app/scripts/lib/app-start.js#L315) are created.
 The router takes over and determines the initial View to display based on the browser's URL.
 The router creates the View, which in turn writes a template to the DOM.
 The user interacts with the View, either by filling out a form or clicking on links and buttons.
 A view can communicate with external servers using clients or via an Account model.
 Views usually invoke broker methods to determine next steps, which could be to redirect to another view, display a status message, or stop.
-Upon successful authentication with Firefox Accounts, the broker is notified, which in turn notifies a RP.
-The RP is responsible for the final fate of the Firefox Accounts tab.
+Upon successful authentication with Mozilla accounts, the broker is notified, which in turn notifies a RP.
+The RP is responsible for the final fate of the Mozilla accounts tab.
 In the case of OAuth redirect, FxA redirects to the RP.
 In the case of Sync or a WebExtension, the tab may be closed automatically, or the user may have to close the tab themselves.

 ## View Deepdive